-Four buttons and one rotary control are associated with the post-fader surround and stereo digital and analog monitor output functions.
-The buttons control operation of the surround and stereo digital and analog outputs, reference level, mute all, and dim functions.
-The rotary level control is used to manually set the post-fader surround and stereo digital and analog monitor output levels.
-These buttons and the rotary control do not impact the pre-fader surround and stereo input C direct digital monitor outputs.
+Four buttons and one rotary control are associated with the post-fader surround and stereo monitor output functions.
+The buttons control operation of the surround and stereo outputs, reference level, mute all, and dim functions.
+The rotary level control is used to manually set the postfader surround and stereo monitor output levels.
+These buttons and the rotary control do not impact the pre-fader surround and stereo input C direct monitor outputs.

-Surround and Stereo Digital and Analog Outputs
+Surround and Stereo Outputs

 The surround/stereo function allows selection between two different loudspeaker systems.
-When the surround output is selected the six post-fader surround digital and analog monitor output channels are active.
-The channels associated with the post-fader stereo digital and analog monitor outputs are muted.
-When the stereo output is selected the left and right channels associated with the post-fader stereo digital and analog monitor outputs become active; the six channels of the post-fader surround monitor digital and analog outputs mute.
+When the surround output is selected the six post-fader surround monitor output channels are active.
+The channels associated with the post-fader stereo monitor output are muted.
+When the stereo output is selected the left and right channels associated with the post-fader stereo monitor output become active; the six channels of the post-fader surround monitor outputs mute.

 Remember that the Model 77 Control Console can be configured to disable the surround/stereo button.
-If the button is pressed and the post-fader stereo digital and analog monitor outputs are not selected, this must be the case!
+If the button is pressed and the post-fader stereo monitor output is not selected, this must be the case!